aditya25042005/ocr_extract/README.md

 ### ✨ Key Features of the Document Intelligence System

-The project is a MOSIP-aligned backend system for OCR-based text extraction and document verification, developed as part of a hackathon challenge.
+The project is a MOSIP-aligned backend system for OCR-based text extraction and document verification.
 It serves as a pre-registration/document intelligence layer, following MOSIP architectural principles.

 | Feature Category | Feature Name | Description |
 | :--- | :--- | :--- |